Easy & Sustainable Food Hacks to Try Today

 Cutting out palm oil

 The sad truth is most cooking oils are harmful to the environment.
-Forests are cut down in aid of oil plantations.
-Not to mention pesticides that pollute our water and contribute to various different issues globally.
-No oil is considered to be great for your health and the environment.
+Forests around the world are cut down in aid of oil plantations.
+Then you have the pesticides to treat the crops which pollute our water and contribute to additional damage to our planet.
+Avoiding or cutting down on oil in your cooking and food can be good for your health and the environment.

 Your changes make a difference